Ground Cinnamon vs Cinnamon Powder: What's the Difference? (Complete Guide)

 Cinnamon Powder A broader term that can refer to either true cinnamon (Ceylon) or cassia (Chinese cinnamon), also ground into powder.
 Cooking, savory dishes, marinades, and rubs.

-• Texture: Ground cinnamon may be slightly coarser depending on the brand.
+• Texture: Ground cinnamon may be slightly coarser depending on the brand and processing method.

-• Color: True cinnamon powder tends to be lighter than cassia-based powders.
+• Color: True cinnamon (Ceylon) powder tends to be lighter brown, while cassia-based cinnamon powder is darker reddish-brown.

 Cinnamon powder vs ground